SkyBulk/ViperVenom/README.md

 installation, and the Python extentions used in the client.py, but you can use the Py2Exe to create an executable.

+#### Edit client.py file
+* Line 17, required, put your local or public IP address
+* Line 18, optional, default port: 443
+* Line 26, 29, optional, default port is: 4444, you can change it to whatever you like.
+* Line 40, optional, recommeneded not to change to other SMTP server than gmail, as well as its port.
+* Line 42, 44, reqiured for sending screenshots back to you though email account, change the sender and recived Gmail account, line 42 requires your Gmail credientials, For security reasons, open a new Gmail account, and enable "Less secure apps" in your account settings, use this [helpful arcticle](https://hotter.io/docs/email-accounts/secure-app-gmail/)

 ##### To connect your target computer:
 ```
 $ Python3 client.py